IN THE SUPERIOR COURT OF WASHINGTON FOR YAKIMA COUNTY

 No. 14-2-03046-0

-SHERIFF’S NOTICE TO JUDGMENT DEBTOR OF SALE OF REAL PROPERTY DEUTSCHE BANK NATIONAL TRUST COMPANY, AS TRUSTEE FOR THE REGISTERED HOLDERS OF MORGAN STANLEY ABS CAPITAL 1 INC. TRUST 2007-HE7 MORTGAGE PASS THROUGH CERTIFCATES, SERIES 2007-HE7
+DEUTSCHE BANK NATIONAL TRUST COMPANY, AS TRUSTEE FOR THE REGISTERED HOLDERS OF MORGAN STAN-LEY ABS CAPITAL 1 INC. TRUST 2007-HE7 MORTGAGE PASS THROUGH CERTIFICATES, SERIES 2007-HE7

 Plaintiff,